 ** What are the largest Lutheran synods today?
 The LCMS is the Lutheran Church-Missouri Synod; the WELS is the Wisconsin Evangelical Lutheran Synod; the ELCA is the Evangelical Lutheran Church of America, which is the result of a 1988 three-way merger between the American Lutheran Church (ALC), the Lutheran Church in America (LCA), and Association of Evangelical Lutheran Churches (AELC).

-Something a lot of people wonder about Christianity is Do All Denominations Go to Heaven?
-Follow the link to learn the answer to this important question.
+Something many people wonder about Christianity is, Do All Denominations Go to Heaven?
+Follow the link to learn the answer to this critical question.

 Lutheran churches | Non-denominational churches | |